Ashok-0003/repo-3/Overview/DevOps/Chatbot-Information-and-Deployment-Steps.md

 ## Bot WebChat Deployment

 1. Trigger [CD-WebApps-Release](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_build?definitionId=130) which will deploy bot webchat into blob storage which will be available in cdn used in the marketplace, eservices portals and mobile app.
+[Bot webchat components available here](https://dev.azure.com/TASMUCP/TASMU%20Central%20Platform/_git/web-apps?path=%2Fbotwebchat%2Fbotwebchat).

 # Updating Infra repo with LUIS and QNA keys